skip to content

 • current theoretical debates about hierarchy, heterarchy, and the nature of socio-political structures

-(a) Ancient South America (2T) or The Archaeology of North America and Mesoamerica (2T), depending on the year
+1. G15 Ancient South America (2T) or G16 The Archaeology of Mesoamerica and North America (2T), depending on the year

-(c) Either one two term module or two one term modules offered in the Department of Archaeology, subject to the instructor's consent and the approval of the MPhil co-ordinators.
+3. Either one two term module or two one term modules offered in the Department of Archaeology, subject to the instructor's consent and the approval of the MPhil co-ordinators

 This MPhil option also offers the possibility of practical work with the extensive American collections in the Cambridge University Museum of Archaeology and Anthropology.